Jagath9543/Jarvis_bot.py/README.md

 U have to install this pip's for an good Bot

-import pyttsx3
+import pyttsx3,
-import speech_recognition as sr import datetime import wikipedia import webb import smtplibrowser import os
+import speech_recognition as sr, import datetime, import wikipedia, import webbrowser, import smtplib& import os